-Single-Sales Factor Formula - For taxable years beginning on or after January 1, 2013, R&TC Section 25128.7 requires all business income of an apportioning trade or business, other than an apportioning trade or business under R&TC Section 25128(b), to apportion its business income to California using the single-sales factor formula.
-For more information, get Schedule R, Apportionment and Allocation of Income, or go to ftb.ca.gov and search for single sales factor.
+Single-Sales Factor Formula - R&TC Section 25128.7 requires all business income of an apportioning trade or business, other than an apportioning trade or business under R&TC Section 25128(b), to apportion its business income to California using the single-sales factor formula.
+For more information, get Schedule R. Apportionment and Allocation of Income, or go to ftb.ca.gov and search for single sales factor.

-Market Assignment - For taxable years beginning on or after January 1, 2013, R&TC Section 25136 requires all taxpayers to assign sales, other than sales of tangible personal property, using market assignment.
-For more information, get Schedule R, or go to ftb.ca.gov and search for market
+Market Assignment - R&TC Section 25136 requires all taxpayers to assign sales, other than sales of tangible personal property, using market assignment.
+For more information, get Schedule R, or go to ftb.ca.gov and search for market assignment.